 Overcoming It:

-To combat creative blocks, musicians can try experimenting with different musical styles, collaborating with other artists, or taking a break from music to explore other forms of art.
+To combat creative blocks, try experimenting with different musical styles, collaborating with other artists, or taking a break from music to explore other forms of art.
+Using tools such as a MIDI keyboard or exploring new sounds with Ableton Live can spark fresh ideas.
 Engaging in diverse experiences and maintaining an open mind can reignite creativity.

 Reading more: